 What are the Aging Skin Contributing Factors?

 Skin, like any other organ of the body, undergoes a natural course of deterioration.
-The natural aging process is the primary reason for the appearance of wrinkles, fine lines, and other signs of skin aging.
+The natural aging process is the primary reason for the appearance of wrinkles, fine lines, and premature skin aging.

 Intrinsic Factors of Aging Skin